 Here is a list of common household items containing alcohol.
-Although it is rare, there have been reports that people abuse them to get drunk.
+Although it is rare, some may abuse these products to get high or drunk.

 - Rubbing alcohol: The more common name for isopropyl alcohol, this household item is used to clean cuts or small wounds.
 Isopropyl alcohol can also be found in hand sanitizer because it is a powerful disinfectant.
-There are several strengths of rubbing alcohol available, from 45 percent to 95 percent, although 60 percent to 75 percent are the most common strengths.
+There are several strengths of rubbing alcohol available, from 45% to 95%, although 60% to 75% are the most common.
 Alone, rubbing alcohol can be mistaken for water, and the National Poison Control Center often receives calls about small children who make this mistake and drink it.
-Children rarely drink a lot of rubbing alcohol, however, because it tastes bad.
-There are occasionally reports of teenagers or adults drinking isopropyl alcohol or hand sanitizer to get drunk.
-This is very dangerous, because the concentration of isopropyl alcohol in most products is much higher than the amount of ethyl alcohol found even in hard liquor like vodka or whiskey.
+Although rare, some adults drink isopropyl alcohol or hand sanitizer to get drunk.
+This is very dangerous, because the concentration of isopropyl alcohol in most products is much higher than the amount of ethanol found even in hard liquor like vodka or whiskey.

 - Windshield wiper fluid: This product contains methanol, a potent industrial alcohol.
 It is rare for people to abuse this product, but some reports have found that teenagers accidentally drink it at parties when someone has mixed it into a punch or soda as a prank.

-- Liquid medications, like Dayquil
+- Liquid medications, like Dayquil.

-- Nonalcoholic beer and wine, which contain trace amounts of alcohol
+- Non-alcoholic beer and wine, which contain trace amounts of alcohol.

-- Breath strips, which have a small amount of alcohol like mouthwash
+- Breath strips, which have a small amount of alcohol like mouthwash.

-- Aftershave, hairspray, mousse, and some body washes
+- Aftershave, hairspray, mousse, and some body washes.

-- Astringents for skin care
+- Astringents for skin care.

-- Bug sprays
+- Bug sprays.

-- Nail polish remover
+- Nail polish remover.